Ireland Key points

 Special and Ordinary resolutions

 Changes can be made and/or meetings called by the shareholder(s) provided the applicable majority exists.
 In the case of ‘ordinary’ resolutions which generally deal with day to day and/or matters of lesser importance, a simple majority is all that is normally required.
-In the case of ‘special’ resolutions, which tend to deal with structural and matters of greater importance, majorities of either two thirds or three quarters are the norm depending on the particular Memorandum and Articles of Association used.
+In the case of ‘special’ resolutions, which tend to deal with structural and matters of greater importance, majorities of either two thirds or three quarters are usual.

 The Registered Office

-This is the address where your company is officially located and where all legal documents are served.
-It does not have to be the address where the business is carried out and is in fact very often the address of a company’s solicitor/accountant or the company’s registration agent.
+This is the address where your company is officially located and on public record.
 Who provides your registered office address is very important since they will receive all documents from both the Revenue Commissioners and the Companies Registration Office and should be capable of advising and or dealing with such official correspondence.
 The Registered Office Address is where all documents relating to a legal action should first be submitted.
 We can provide this service.

 Procedure to incorporate

-Submission of memorandum and articles of association, together with a Form A1 detailing the first directors, secretary, share capital, principal activity and NACE code and details of the registered office.
+Drafting of the constitution detailing share capital, and subscriber details.
+Form A1 – a summary – detailing the first directors, secretary, share capital, principal activity and NACE code and details of the registered office.

-The company’s purpose must be outlined in its Memorandum and Articles of Association and given a corresponding NACE code.
+The company’s purpose must be outlined by a corresponding NACE code.
 We will do this for you, we just need to know the business activities of your company.

 Time scale to incorporate